Health Equity

 Detroit

-Detroit is one of four HEAL Innovation sites for the first year of the program.
-AAFA will work in partnership with the AAFA Michigan Chapter (AAFA-MI) to conduct this pilot program.
-AAFA-MI will implement a multi-component intervention that will improve asthma control through general health and wellness, access to specialty care, assessment of home environments, and asthma self-management education.
+Detroit is one of AAFA’s HEAL program sites.
+AAFA is working with the AAFA Michigan Chapter (AAFA-MI) to conduct this pilot program.
+AAFA-MI will implement a multi-component intervention that will improve asthma control through general health and wellness, access to specialty care, assessment of home environments, and will use AAFA’s ASTHMA Care for Adults curriculum for self-management education.
 This program will serve 50 or more families in the greater Detroit area.

 Los Angeles

-Los Angeles is one of four HEAL Innovation sites for the first year of the program.
-AAFA will work in partnership with Breathe Southern California (Breathe SoCal) to launch a pilot program that will address the needs of adults with asthma in underserved communities of Southeast Los Angeles County.
+Los Angeles is one of AAFA’s HEAL program sites.
+AAFA is working with Breathe Southern California (Breathe SoCal).
+The BEAM: Breathe Easier Asthma Management program will address the needs of adults with asthma in underserved communities of Southeast Los Angeles County.
+Interventions will include asthma management education and home visits with an asthma educator.

 New York

-AAFA is funding a pilot program by AIRnyc to connect 50 households managing asthma with health education, health care, and social programs.
+New York is one of AAFA’s HEAL program sites.
+AAFA is working with AIRnyc to develop a unique asthma care intervention targeted toward the Hispanic population in the Bronx and surrounding areas.
+AAFA previously funded a pilot project led by AIRnyc to connect 50 families managing asthma with health education, health care, and social programs.
 As an innovator in community health, AIRnyc works to improve health outcomes while reducing disparities throughout New York City.
 AIRnyc leads a variety of partnerships and pilot programs with health care delivery organizations, Managed Care Organizations (MCOs), and other stakeholders including community-based organizations, government agencies, and health technology companies.
 For two decades, AIRnyc’s Community Health Workers have provided in-home services for families who are managing asthma and complex social needs by providing easy-to-understand health education and facilitating connections to health care and social services.
 Published results regarding AIRnyc’s asthma intervention with the NYC Health and Hospitals system showed a 25% reduction in hospitalizations.
 Data from a Bronx community hospital partner showed a 51% reduction in asthma admissions and a 21% reduction in Emergency Department use because of the program.

 Philadelphia